-Multi-user load testing involves parallel execution of real devices on real networks to measure an authentic experience.
+Multi-user load testing involves the parallel execution of tests on real devices on real networks to measure an authentic user experience.

 Learn more about exactly how the practice of performance testing has shifted.
 And find out how to continually evolve your performance testing with the pace of digital transformation.